Causal Inference and Data Fusion in Econometrics: Confounding Bias

 where $Z(W)$ is the set of Z-nodes that are not ancestors of any W-node in $G_{\overline{X}}$. \end{rules}

-Rule 1 is a reaffirmation of the d-separation criterion for the $X$-manipulated graph $G_{\overline{X}}$.
+Rule 1 is a reaffirmation of the d-separation criterion for the $X$-manipulated graph $G_{\overline{X}}$, i.e., for any interventional distribution $do(X)$.
 Since $Z$ is independent of $Y$, conditional on $X$ and $W$, $Z$ can be freely inserted or deleted in the do-expression.
-Rule 2 states the condition for an intervention $do(Z=z)$ to have the same effect as a passive observation $Z=z$.
+Rule 2 states the condition for an intervention $do(Z=z)$ to have the same effect as a passively observed $Z=z$.
 This condition is fulfilled if $\{X \cup W\}$ blocks all backdoor paths from $Z$ to $Y$.
 Note that in $G_{\overline{X}\underline{Z}}$ only such backdoor paths are remaining, since edges emitted by $Z$ are deleted from the graph.
-Rule 3, then indicates under which condition a manipulation of $Z$ does not affect the probability of $Y$.
-This is the case if in the $X$- and $Z$-manipulated graph $G_{\overline{XZ}}$, $Z$ is independent of $Y$ conditional on $X$ and $W$.\footnote{The reason for restricting the deletion to $Z$-nodes that are not ancestors of any $W$-node in rule 3 of the do-calculus is discussed in \citet{Pearl1995}.}
+Rule 3, then indicates under which conditions a manipulation of $Z$ does not affect the probability of $Y$.
+Roughly speaking, this is the case if in the $X$- and $Z$-manipulated graph $G_{\overline{XZ}}$, $Z$ is independent of $Y$ conditional on $X$ and $W$.\footnote{The reason for restricting the deletion to $Z$-nodes that are not ancestors of any $W$-node in rule 3 of the do-calculus is provided with the proofs in \citet{Pearl1995}.}

 Identifiability of a causal query can be decided by repeatedly applying the rules of do-calculus, until $Q$ is transformed into a final expression that no longer contains a do-operator.
 This provides the basis for consistent estimation of $Q$ from nonexperimental data.
-In Appendix \ref{app_do-calculus1} we demonstrate this process by showing a step-by-step do-calculus derivation (with the corresponding subgraphs shown alongside) for the college wage premium example from Figure \ref{fig2a}.
+In the following, we demonstrate this process by showing a step-by-step do-calculus derivation for the causal effect of $C$ on $Y$ in the college wage premium example in Figure \ref{fig_college}.
+Notice that there are two backdoor paths in Figure \ref{fig_college}, which can both be blocked by $E$.
+By the law of total probability, $P(y|do(c))$ can be written as